 Classic Warlock DPS Guide

 Welcome to our Warlock DPS guide for WoW Classic, tailored for PvE content.
 Here, you will learn how all you need to know to play the Warlock class as DPS.
-We will go over your spells and your talents, explaining what to take and how to use them.
-We also delve into aspects such as stats, enchants, and gear.
+Click the links #below to navigate the guide or read this page for a short introduction.

 Warlocks are the masters of demonic energy, able to summon demons and use dark magic on their foes.
 Whether it is placing curses on your enemies or shooting powerful bursts of shadow or fire magic, Warlocks are exceptionally strong damage dealers with a large toolkit.
 Warlocks have a wide variety of unique spells that give a strong sense of class identity while giving you strong utility options.
 Spells like Ritual of Summoning and Create Soulstone allow you to do things that no one else can do, making you vital to any group composition.
 You also have your demons, each with their own set of abilities, many of which are incredibly powerful in both PvE and PvP.